thunderheadone/one-sdk-flutter/examples/flutter_module_example/README.md

     * `Host name`.
         * Typically, this is https://na5.thunderhead.com or https://eu2.thunderhead.com.
     * `Admin Mode`
         * Admin mode (adminMode = true) provides you with an interface that lets you add Interaction Points, Activity Capture Points, and Attribute Capture Points to native UI elements within the app.
-However, hybrid apps do not support this feature because hybrid solutions typically use  non-native UI elements .
+However, hybrid apps do not support this feature because hybrid solutions typically use  non-native UI elements.
 Only preview mode is supported to view your unpublished (In the Works) configuration before publishing it to your live environment.
             * The Admin mode build should only be distributed internally to business users involved in ONE setup.
 This is your internal dev build.
     * `User Mode` (adminMode = false) User mode build should be used for production builds, when you are satisfied that all insights are being tracked in Admin mode and internal QA requirements have been met.